João Cancelo

-Cancelo made his senior debut for Portugal in 2016 after previously being capped by the nations's all youth team levels, winning 75 caps and scoring three goals overall.
-He was also part of Portugal's under-21 team that reached the 2015 UEFA European Championship final.
-He was chosen in Portugal's squad for the 2019 UEFA Nations League Finals on home soil, winning the inaugural edition of the competition with his nation.
+Cancelo made his senior debut for Portugal in 2016, after previously being capped by the nations's all youth team levels, being part of the under-21 team that reached the 2015 UEFA European Championship final.
+He was chosen in Portugal's squads for two FIFA World Cups (2022 and 2026) and one UEFA European Championship (2024).
+He was also part of Portugal's team at the 2019 UEFA Nations League Finals on home soil, winning the inaugural edition of the competition with his nation.